iuliiakr/asr-confidence-architecture-note/README.md

 ## Observed Divergence

-A small evaluation across English, Hindi, and Ukrainian, using Google STT, Whisper, and Faster-Whisper, demonstrates that:
+A small evaluation across English, Hindi, and Ukrainian, using Google STT and Whisper, demonstrates that:
 - Confidence distributions differ significantly by language for equivalent utterances
 - Incorrect transcriptions may receive higher confidence than correct ones in other languages
 - Model-specific confidence proxies are not aligned